paulhalleux/mono/packages/timeline/README.md

 - [ ] Define re-compute dependency in features
 - [ ] Track grouping
 - [ ] Sub-tracks w/ expanded/collapsed
-- [ ] Handle abort in mount/unmount
+- [ ] Create item instance on demand
 - ... to be continued

 ## Done